Biting: In humans

-Biting is also an age appropriate behavior and reaction for human children 30 months and younger.
-Conversely, children above this age are expected to have verbal skills to explain their needs and dislikes, as biting is not seen as age appropriate.
-Biting may be prevented by methods including redirection, change in the environment and responding to biting by talking about appropriate ways to express anger and frustration.
-School-age children, those older than 30 months, who habitually bite may require professional intervention.
-Some discussion of human biting appears in The Kinsey Report on Sexual Behavior in the Human Female.
-Biting may also occur in physical fights or in self-defense.
+Children may bite out of play or aggression, whereas typically adults bite out of aggression.
+Bites that occur from adults fighting are usually on the hands and the skeletal section.
+Infections are a result of bacteria from the mouth spread to another human and are the third common types of bites that require a hospital visit.
+Biting in children is common, however, it may be prevented by methods including redirection, change in the environment and responding to biting by talking about appropriate ways to express anger and frustration.
+Children older than 30 months who habitually bite may require professional intervention.
+Some discussion of human biting appears in The Kinsey Report on Sexual Behavior in the Human Female Biting may also occur in physical fights or in self-defense.
+The sexual arousal through biting is known as odaxelagnia.

 Criminally, Forensic Dentistry is involved in bite-mark analysis.
-Because bite-marks change significantly over time, investigators must call for an expert as soon as possible.
+Due to bite-marks change significantly over time, investigators must call for an expert as soon as possible.
 Bites are then analyzed to determine whether the biter was human, self-inflicted or not, and whether DNA was left behind from the biter.
 All measurements must be extremely precise, as small errors in measurement can lead to large errors in legal judgment.

+Human bites have historically been viewed superstitiously, particularly in the American South where there was once a common belief that the bite of a "blue-gum negro" (i.e., a Black person with darkly pigmented gums) was lethally poisonous.